Clinical Trials

 The OPAL Beyond Study

-OPAL Beyond was a study that included adult patients with active psoriatic arthritis who didn’t get enough symptom relief with at least 1 tumor necrosis factor inhibitor (TNFi), such as Enbrel® (etanercept) or Humira® (adalimumab).
+OPAL Beyond was a study that included adult patients with active psoriatic arthritis who didn’t get enough symptom relief with at least 1 tumor necrosis factor (TNF) blocker, such as Humira® (adalimumab).
 In this study, patients took either XELJANZ* or a placebo.* At 3 months, patients who received placebo were switched over to XELJANZ.

 - At 3 months, 50% of patients taking XELJANZ (65 out of 131) versus 24% taking placebo (31 out of 131) had less joint swelling and tenderness, as measured by ACR20.